orangespaceman/pilkunnussija/README.md

  - use a comma if you could use 'and' to separate adjectives in a statement: "bright red car"; "tall, dark, handsome stranger"
  - use for a non-restrictive clause - when the words make a separate clause within the clause, and could be left out without changing the overall meaning (i.e. where they perform the same function as brackets)
  - don’t use in a restrictive clause - when the information is vital to the clause
+ - don't join two independent clauses with a comma

 ### Oxford commas